FLU VACCINATIONS FOR PATIENTS AGED 50 YEARS AND THOSE IN AN AT RISK GROUP

 The vaccine is expected to reduce your risk of getting shingles.
 If you are unlucky enough to go on to have the disease, your symptoms may be milder and the illness shorter.

 Anyone who was eligible for immunisation previously remains eligible for the vaccination until their 80th birthday.
-This includes people in their 70s who were born after 1 September 1942 and people aged 79 years.

 You can have a shingles vaccination at the same time as having a flu or Pneumonia vaccination.

 The shingles vaccine is not available on the NHS to anyone aged 80 and over because it seems to be less effective in this age group.